Whiteland Plumber | BNC Plumbing Company

 How hard is the water in Whiteland, Indiana?

 Whiteland Water Works purchases all of its water wholesale from Indiana American Water Company's Greenwood facilities.
 The Greenwood Indiana American system delivers water averaging approximately 22 GPG — extremely hard water with no softening at the source.
-At 22 GPG, mineral sediment accumulates in water heaters, restricts faucet aerators and showerheads, and stresses the fittings and connection points of aging supply lines throughout the home.
 Annual water heater flushing and a softener assessment are high-priority maintenance steps for Whiteland homeowners.
 Call BNC at 317-352-0780.

 My Whiteland home was built in the 1990s — should I be concerned about my pipes?

-Yes — and this is one of the most important questions Whiteland homeowners can ask.
-Homes built between approximately 1978 and 1995 commonly used polybutylene supply lines — a gray plastic pipe widely installed in Johnson County subdivisions during that era.
-Polybutylene reacts with chlorinated water over time, becoming brittle and prone to cracking and sudden failure.
-At 30-plus years old, Whiteland's poly pipes are at or past the end of their reliable service life.
-22 GPG Indiana American water compounds the stress on fittings and joints.
+Yes — homes built between approximately 1978 and 1995 commonly used polybutylene supply lines, a gray plastic pipe widely installed in Johnson County subdivisions during that era.
+Polybutylene reacts with chlorinated water over time, becoming brittle and prone to cracking.
 A licensed plumber can inspect your supply lines and advise on repiping before a failure causes water damage.
 Call BNC at 317-352-0780 to schedule.

 BNC Plumbing service area map - whiteland metro and surrounding Indiana communities